pruner/cli/README.md

 - Runs your tests as soon as the code updates.
 - Only runs the tests that are needed (the tests that run through the code you changed).
 - Highlights code coverage with test status next to each line (see video below), so you know if you broke something, as you write it.
+- Runs on your build server as well.
+Avoid wasting time waiting for your build server to run tests you already ran locally.

 # Optional: Get the Visual Studio extension
 - **Visual Studio Code:** https://marketplace.visualstudio.com/items?itemName=Pruner.vscode